afzalxo/Accel-NASBench/anb_eval/README.md

 python3 search_mo.py --arch_ep 250 --episodes 6 --device vck190 --metric throughput --algorithm PG --simulated --target_biobj 3000
 ```

 `target_biobj` controls the target throughput as stated in _Appendix.
 G_.
-The results are again logged in `logs/simulated` diretory in a similar format as above, however, only pkl files are generated.
+The results are again logged in `logs/simulated` diretory in a similar format as above.
+The script also generates Figure 4 of the paper.
+The example command above uses vck190 device and throughput as the metric, hence will generate **Figure 4 (c)** in `logs/simulated/` directory, where the relevant plot file `scatter_249.pdf` will also be generated.
 Please use the same code as above to decode the pkl files contents.

 ### Uni-objective optimization